Jim Lowe: Biography

 Born in Springfield, Missouri, Lowe graduated from the University of Missouri in Columbia in 1948.
-He worked for several radio stations in Springfield, Indianapolis and Chicago, before moving to WCBS in New York City in 1956.
+He worked for several radio stations in Springfield, Indianapolis, and Chicago, before moving to WCBS in New York City in 1956.

-A million-seller and gold record recipient, Lowe's 1956 hit "The Green Door" was written by Marvin Moore and Bob Davie.
+A million-seller and gold record recipient, Lowe's 1956 hit "The Green Door" was written by Marvin Moore and Bob "Hutch" Davie.
 The song reached No. 8 in the UK Singles Chart in November 1956.

 Lowe earlier wrote "Gambler's Guitar", a million-selling hit for Rusty Draper in 1953.
 His most notable run as a disc jockey was with WNEW AM in New York, from 1964.
 Lowe also worked at WNBC AM in New York where he was heard both locally and on the coast-to-coast NBC Radio weekend program Monitor.

 He retired in 2004 at the age of 81, and lived in Southampton, New York.
 For contributions to the music industry, Lowe was honored with a star on the Hollywood Walk of Fame at 6341 Hollywood Boulevard.

 Lowe died on December 12, 2016, at his home in East Hampton, Long Island, after a long illness.